Orange Basil Chops Recipe

 - 1/2 teaspoon pepper

 - 4 bone-in pork loin chops (1/2 inch thick and 8 ounces each)

 - 2 tablespoons cold water

 - 1. Combine the first five ingredients; set aside.
 In a large skillet, brown pork chops in butter.
 Add orange juice mixture.
 Bring to a boil.
-Reduce heat; cover and simmer for 6-8 minutes or until a meat thermometer reads 160°.
+Reduce heat; cover and simmer for 6-8 minutes or until a thermometer reads 160°.

 - 2. Remove pork to a serving platter and keep warm.
 Combine cornstarch and cold water until smooth; stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork chops.
 Yield: 4 servings.